servercharlie/awesome-html5gamedev/README.md

  - facebook, twitter
  - game assets
     - free and paid
+ - cover use of browserify, babel with preset-env and uglify js w/ mangle and compress

 git add -A && git commit -m "Update Readme.md" && git push -u origin master